tqgminh/text_classification/README.rst

     pip install pyvi
     py app.py

-An IP address will appear after a few seconds (maybe it is http://127.0.0.1:5000).
+An IP address will appear in a few seconds (maybe it is http://127.0.0.1:5000).
 Type this address in a web browser and enter to use text classification tool.